mbateman/FOODit-JavaTest/README.md

 # FOODit Test

-Create the set of REST API that can answer the following questions:
+Create the set of REST API's that can answer the following questions:

   1. Total number of orders for each restaurant
   2. Total amount of sales per restaurant